Theo is a tech junkie constantly looking for the next big thing.

 And here is the reason why!
 You can see that there is a little mesh net that is holding some additional accessories.
 This includes a micro-USB charger for the headphones and an auxiliary input for continuous usage when the battery is used up.
 After I initially opened it, I did not put the cords back perfectly so that is why there is a bulge.
 On a first look, the headphones do look amazing and the hard shell carrying case is well designed.
 The case is a snug fit so there is no way the headphones will be shaking around in the case.

 Here is a quick look at the contents of the case.
 The warranty provided is slightly better than the industry standard.
 Dodocool provides 180 days of free return shipping if the product has to be returned.
-On top of that, there is an additional 6 month of additional warranty coverage.
+On top of that, there is an additional six months of additional warranty coverage.
 One year warranty is actually pretty standard for most companies, but I think the 180 days of free return shipping is a good deal.
 Since Dodocool primarily sells through Amazon, it is reassuring to have this additional return timeframe when Amazon's run out.

 I probably would not have noticed this if it weren't for the fact that I just so happened to flip open the instruction's pamphlet.
 I was really surprised to see that this pair of headphones had dual microphones, let alone microphones at all.
 I'm all too used to the microphone dangling on the cord for my corded headphones so I did not make the connection to ask where they would house the mic in cordless headphones if at all.